fabriziogianni7/Jarvis/README.md

 ## Our Feedback for overall DevEx
 ### MBD
-- Awesome playground, facilitating pleasant DevEx good and easy API calls
+- Awesome playground, facilitating pleasant DevEx and easy API calls

 ### Phala Network
 - Not clear how to upload the secrets to TEE